preemptive/dasho-samples/android/TamperOnAndroid/README.md

 This method returns a boolean value that will be `true` if the application has been tampered.
 The value from that method is returned by the static `MainActivity.isInitialized()` method that is used as the source for the `TamperResponse` instances.

-One `TamperResponse` was placed on the `doInBackground()` method used when calculating the Fibonacci sequence.
+One `TamperResponse` was placed on the `find()` method used when calculating the Fibonacci sequence.
 Another `TamperResponse` was placed on the `findRnd()` method used when calculating the random number.
 Both of those Responses use randomness to determine if they should or should not do anything.